-- 2013 the album ‘One Of The Boys’ (Produced by Patrik Tanner) was a tribute to the Minneapolis music scene Tina was so influenced by.
+The album “One Of The Boys” (Produced by Patrik Tanner) was a tribute to the Minneapolis music scene Tina was so influenced by.
 She covered the songs of Soul Asylum, Husker Du, Bob Dylan, Jayhawks, The Replacements and Prince.

-- 2014 Tina and the B-Sides came back together to record their first studio album in over tens years called ‘Barricade’.
+Tina and the B-Sides came back together to record their first studio album in over tens years called "Barricade."

-Tina’s latest projects are doing a monthly residency at the Icehouse in Minneapolis, MN and Genital Panic, a feminist punk rock band she formed after hitting menopause.
+Tina’s latest projects are residencies at the Icehouse in Minneapolis, MN and Genital Panic, a feminist punk rock band she formed after hitting menopause.

 Tina currently lives in California and divides her time between playing on the West Coast and going back to Minnesota for her residency as well as occasional B-Side shows in the Mid West.